zhiayang/mkvtaginator/README.md

 To rename the output file into so-called "canonical" form, use `--rename`.
 This will rename TV shows into the form `SERIES_NAME S01E01 - EPISODE_TITLE.mkv` (the episode title is omitted if none exists), and movies into the form `TITLE (YEAR).mkv`.
 The extension will always be `mkv`.

+### Muxing

+`mkvtaginator` can now "mux" your source files directly; this involves selecting streams matching certain criteria, and copying them to an output file using `libavformat`.
+There are 6 options involving this, which can be found in the `--help` menu.
+Basically it lets you control what kind of subtitles you prefer (SDH, text formats, signs/songs only).

+More interesting is the language selection; you can specify the priority of languages for audio and subtitles independently.
+This can be specified either on the command line or using the config file.

+### Configuration

+All options can be set from the command line; some things don't make sense to be set from the configuration file.
+The default path is `$HOME/.config/mkvtaginator/config.json`, failing which it looks for `mkvtaginator-config.json` and `.mkvtaginator-config.json` in the current directory.
+If none of those are present, it uses default options.

+The default options, as well as the sample configuration file (and its schema) can be found in `sample-config.json` in this repository.

 ### Cover art detection